Resolving Finder Problems in Mac OS X

 Keep in mind that ditching the Finder plist file will cause Finder preferences to be lost, so you would need to re-enable things like file extension visibility, custom icon spacing and text size, and other changes you made to Finder preferences.

-Fix Finder Problems by Trashing Finder Preferences in OS X
+How to Fix Finder Problems by Trashing Finder Preferences in Mac OS X

 If Finder is working enough that you can use it, you’ll be able to quickly move or trash the Finder plist file: